dotnet-mcp

 Available Tools

-The server provides comprehensive .NET development capabilities through MCP tools and resources:
+The server provides comprehensive .NET development capabilities through consolidated MCP tools that group related operations by domain, making it easier for AI assistants to select the right tool and compose workflows.

 MCP Resources (Read-Only Context)